Ivandamien/alx-low_level_programming/0x00-hello_world/README.md

 # This project is my first C project as part of the ALX x Holberton School Software Engineering curriculum, and contains the very basics of compilation and C

 File 0-preprocessor - script that runs a C file through the preprocessor and save the result into another file.
+File 1-compiler - script that compiles a C file but does not link.